Partnering to Turn the 'Undruggable' into Promising Targets

 The key to turning these cutting-edge insights into new medicines?
 Partnership.

-Last year, Pfizer formed the Innovative Target Exploration Network (ITEN), an early-stage collaboration model that includes leading institutions like Cambridge University, Oxford University, Imperial College and University College London in the United Kingdom.
+The recent announcement expands on Pfizer’s work in protein degradation: Last year, Pfizer formed the Innovative Target Exploration Network (ITEN), an early-stage collaboration model that includes leading institutions like Cambridge University, Oxford University, Imperial College and University College London in the United Kingdom.
 One of its key goals is to uncover critical findings about DUBs.

 The ‘DUBs club’